-Report: The State of Human Rights for LGBT People in Africa
+Report: The State of Human Rights for LGBTQ People in Africa

 Updated July 29, 2014

-Millions of lesbian, gay, bisexual and transgender (LGBT) people throughout Africa face the threat of harassment, discrimination, prosecution, and violence on a daily basis, and others remain vulnerable to increasingly dangerous and concerted efforts to stoke state-sponsored homophobia and transphobia.
+Millions of lesbian, gay, bisexual, transgender and queer (LGBTQ) people throughout Africa face the threat of harassment, discrimination, prosecution, and violence on a daily basis, and others remain vulnerable to increasingly dangerous and concerted efforts to stoke state-sponsored homophobia and transphobia.

-This joint report by the Human Rights Campaign Foundation and Human Rights First surveys 54 African nations and provides a brief overview of: existing anti-LGBT laws and efforts to enact new measures; publicly known instances of discrimination and violence; the presence and activity of LGBT rights organizations; and encouraging signs of support for LGBT people.
+This joint report by the Human Rights Campaign Foundation and Human Rights First surveys 54 African nations and provides a brief overview of: existing anti-LGBTQ laws and efforts to enact new measures; publicly known instances of discrimination and violence; the presence and activity of LGBTQ rights organizations; and encouraging signs of support for LGBTQ people.
 The information within was drawn from press reports, the text of legislation, the U.S. State Department’s annual human rights reports as well as the 2014 State-Sponsored Homophobia Report of ILGA (the International Lesbian, Gay, Bisexual, Trans and Intersex Association), authored by Lucas PaoliItaborahy and Zhingshu Zhu and edited by Aengus Carroll.
-Although limited progress is being made in some nations, the situation for LGBT Africans in many others remains dire and is growing increasingly perilous.
+Although limited progress is being made in some nations, the situation for LGBTQ Africans in many others remains dire and is growing increasingly perilous.

 37 African nations criminalize same-sex relationships

-4 African nations allow for the death penalty against LGBT people in all or some of the country
+4 African nations allow for the death penalty against LGBTQ people in all or some of the country

 2 African nations, Nigeria and Uganda, have implemented new laws in the last 12 months

-2 African nations have laws against LGBT “propaganda”
+2 African nations have laws against LGBTQ “propaganda”

-1 African nation grants full marriage equality and constitutional discrimination protection to its LGBT citizens
+1 African nation grants full marriage equality and constitutional discrimination protection to its LGBTQ citizens